AdamSobieski/Narratology/Content/Automata.md

 For developer convenience, default implementations of `Accepts()` and `Transduce()` can be provided as static methods.

-## Automata Navigability, Cursors, and Reactive Programming
+## Navigating Automata, Cursors, and Reactive Programming

 Interfaces for automata could provide a method, `GetCursor()`, which returns objects for navigating them, objects implementing interfaces including for interoperability with the `System.Reactive` library.